andyjmorgan/WOLMesh/README.md

 This is my "I gotta do these things next" list.
 I welcome all suggestions.

-1. Implement Authentication (p-2)
+1. Implement Authentication.
-2. Allow specifying another ssl cert.
+2. Allow server to use another ssl cert.
 3. Allow wake up of unknown devices.
 4. Networks view.
 5. Online devices view.
 6. Search.
 7. Run as Service for web service.
 Stupid .Net Core 3.0 changed everything.
-8. Create an agent for Linux / Raspberry Pi.
+8. Test agent for Linux / Raspberry Pi.
+9. Add Swagger and test REST API.
+10. Make the agent a little easier to deploy.